ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/lists.md

 end.
 ```

-## When building a list, which unit is preferable to use: `fgl` or `Generics.Collection`?
+## When building a list, which unit is preferable to use: `fgl` or `Generics.Collections`?

-Consider the following answer from PascalDragon, March 22, 2020, 12:55 pm.
+Consider this answer from PascalDragon, March 22, 2020, 12:55 pm.

 > Just to clear these up as well:
 >